BartKempa/tweetwave/README.md

 # TweetWave

-Training project TweetWave is a web application for tweets.
-The main purpose of creating it was to learn Java, MySql and JavaServer Pages
+**TweetWave** is a training project – a web application for posting and managing tweets.
+The main purpose of this project was to learn Java, MySQL, and JavaServer Pages (JSP).

 ## Used Tools

-For the implementation the following tools and technologies are used:
+The following tools and technologies were used in the implementation:

-* Java 17
+- Java 17
-* JDBC
+- JDBC
-* Maven v4.0.0
+- Maven 4.0.0
-* MySQL
+- MySQL
-* HTML
+- HTML
-* CSS
+- CSS
-* JSP
+- JSP
-* IntelliJ IDEA
+- IntelliJ IDEA

+This project was developed without frameworks to focus on core web technologies.